Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/overview.md

 Treatments

-For many people, anxiety treatment has two primary elements: psychotherapy (talk therapy) and medications, if indicated.
+For many people, anxiety management has one primary element: psychotherapy (talk therapy).

-Anxiety disorders are very treatable, though the ADAA estimates that only 36.9% of people receive treatment.
+Anxiety disorders are very manageable, though the ADAA estimates that only 36.9% of people receive therapy.

 Most types of anxiety respond well to psychotherapy alone.